jhpyle/docassemble/_docs/background.md

 It is possible for long-running tasks to save information to the interview's dictionary, but they need to do so by sending the information to a separate "action," the purpose of which is to save the information to the interview's dictionary.
+The action is triggered by calling the `background_response_action()` function.
-Information can be passed to the action as arguments.
+Information can be passed to this [action] in the form of arguments.

 {% include side-by-side.html demo="background_action_with_response_action" %}

-In this example, the action that runs in the background is `bg_task` and the action that changes the interview's dictionary is `bg_resp`.
+In this example, the [action] that runs in the background is `bg_task` and the action that changes the interview's dictionary is `bg_resp`.

 {% highlight yaml %}